Antique Dealers' Archives

 Future Donations to the Antique Dealer Archives

-Charles Lumb & Sons were leading antique furniture dealers, trading in Harrogate since the 1930s.
+Charles Lumb & Sons were leading antique furniture dealers, established in 1907, the firm was re-established in 1936 and were trading in Harrogate since the 1930s.
 Tony Lumb (3rd generation dealer) recently semi-retired from business and has very generously promised the business archive to the University of Leeds.
 The archive consists of stock books and an extensive photographic archive.
 Lumb’s were very high profile antique furniture dealers, especially well known in the provinces.

 Bluett & Sons (archive dating 1907-1992)